uniquejava/cyperweb/README.md

 and
 *http://www.springframework.org/schema/cloud http://www.springframework.org/schema/cloud/spring-cloud.xsd*

-BTW, `service-name` is optional if there is only one RDBMS service bind to this app.
+BTW, again, `service-name` is optional if there is only one RDBMS service bind to this app.

 ###Odds and ends
-1. You need to bind mysql service before you start application the first time.
+1. You need to bind mysql service before you start application for the first time.
 * You must include jars for jdbc drivers, the bluemix won't provide jdbc drivers for you.